codeclimate/codeclimate-rubocop/config/contents/style/method_call_with_args_parentheses.md

-This cop enforces the presence (default) or absence of parentheses in method calls containing parameters.
+Enforces the presence (default) or absence of parentheses in method calls containing parameters.

 In the default style (require_parentheses), macro methods are ignored.